OCALIVA Safety and Tolerability Profile

 Liver-Related Adverse Reactions1

-- In two 3-month, placebo-controlled clinical trials, a dose-response relationship was observed for the occurrence of liver-related adverse reactions, including jaundice, worsening ascites, and primary biliary cholangitis flare with dosages of OCALIVA of 10 mg once daily to 50 mg once daily (up to 5 times the highest recommended dosage), as early as 1 month after starting treatment with OCALIVA
+- Dose-related, liver-related adverse reactions including jaundice, worsening ascites and primary biliary cholangitis flare have been observed in clinical trials, as early as one month after starting treatment with OCALIVA 10 mg once daily up to 50 mg once daily (up to 5-times the highest recommended dosage)

-- Monitor patients during treatment with OCALIVA for elevations in liver biochemical tests and for the development of liver-related adverse reactions.
-Weigh the potential risks against the benefits of continuing treatment with OCALIVA in patients who have experienced clinically significant liver-related adverse reactions.
-Discontinue OCALIVA in patients who develop complete biliary obstruction
+- Monitor patients during treatment with OCALIVA for elevations in liver biochemical tests and for the development of liver-related adverse reactions

-- Severe pruritus was defined as intense or widespread itching interfering with activities of daily living, causing severe sleep disturbance, or intolerable discomfort, and typically requiring medical intervention
+- Severe pruritus was defined as intense or widespread itching, interfering with activities of daily living, or causing severe sleep disturbance, or intolerable discomfort, and typically requiring medical interventions

 - Severe pruritus was reported in 23% of patients in the OCALIVA 10 mg group, 19% of patients in the OCALIVA 5→10 mg titration group, and in 7% of patients in the placebo group

-- Management strategies include the addition of bile acid binding resins or antihistamines, OCALIVA dosage reduction, and/or temporary interruption of OCALIVA dosing
+- Consider clinical evaluation of patients with new onset or worsening severe pruritus.
+Management strategies include the addition of bile acid resins or antihistamines, OCALIVA dosage reduction, and/or temporary interruption of OCALIVA dosing.
+Doses should be adjusted according to Child-Pugh classification.
+Consider discontinuing OCALIVA in patients who continue to experience persistent, intolerable pruritus despite management strategies

 Reduction in HDL‑C1